Alice Cooper: 2000s

-2010s and 2020s
+2010s

 In January 2010, it was announced that Cooper would be touring with Rob Zombie on The Gruesome Twosome Tour.
 In May 2010, Cooper made an appearance during the beginning of the season finale of the singing competition show American Idol, in which he sang "School's Out".

 With his daughter, and former band member Dick Wagner, Cooper scored the music for the indie horror flick Silas Gore (2010).

 During 2010, Cooper began working on a new studio album, dubbed Welcome 2 My Nightmare, a sequel to the original Welcome to My Nightmare (1975).
 In a Radio Metal interview, he said that "We'll put some of the original people on it and add some new people ...
 I'm very happy with working with Bob (Ezrin) again."

 On December 15, 2010, it was announced Cooper and his former band would be inducted into the Rock and Roll Hall of Fame.
-The induction ceremony took place March 14, 2011, where Cooper was inducted by fellow horror-rocker Rob Zombie.
+The induction ceremony took place on March 14, 2011, where Cooper was inducted by fellow horror-rocker Rob Zombie.
 Original members Bruce, Cooper, Dunaway, and Smith all made brief acceptance speeches and performed "I'm Eighteen" and "School's Out" live together, with Steve Hunter filling in for the late Glen Buxton.
 Cooper showed up for the event wearing a (presumably fake) blood-splattered shirt and had a live albino Burmese python wrapped around his neck.
 Cooper told Rolling Stone magazine that he was "elated" by the news and that the nomination had been made for the original band, as "We all did go to the same high school together, and we were all on the track team, and it was pretty cool that guys that knew each other before the band ended up going that far".

 On March 10, 2011, Jackson Browne, David Crosby, Graham Nash, Cooper, Jennifer Warnes, and others performed at a benefit concert in Tucson, Arizona, benefiting The Fund for Civility, Respect and Understanding, a foundation that raises awareness about and provides medical prevention and treatment services to people with mental disorders.
-In June 2011 Cooper took his place in the Reasonably Priced Car at the BBC motoring show Top Gear.
+In June 2011, Cooper took his place as the Star in a Reasonably-Priced Car at the BBC motoring show Top Gear.

 On June 9, 2011, Cooper was awarded the Kerrang!
 Icon Award at Kerrang! magazine's annual awards show.
 Cooper used the opportunity to hit out at the "anaemic" rock music that dominates the charts, and said he has no intention of retiring from the industry.

 Cooper supported Iron Maiden on their Maiden England World Tour from June to July 21, 2012, and then headlined Bloodstock Open Air on Sunday August 12.
 On September 16, 2012, Cooper appeared at the Sunflower Jam charity concert at the Royal Albert Hall, London, performing alongside Brian May lead guitarist of Queen, bassist John Paul Jones of Led Zeppelin, drummer Ian Paice of Deep Purple, and Iron Maiden lead vocalist Bruce Dickinson.